alayoalex/data-science-ml-portfolio/notes.md

     - Feature Selection
     - Dimentionality Reduction
     - Sampling
-    - Training Set and Test Set (and Validation)
+    - Training Set and Test Set (and Validation Set)
 2. Learning: Algorithm
     - Model Selection
     - Cross Validation
-    - Performance metrics
+    - Performance Metrics
     - Hyperparamenter Optimization
 3. Evaluation: Final Model
 4. Prediction

 * One-vs-All(OvA) technique or One-vs-Rest(OvR) is used to multi-class classification.

 * Convergence is one of the biggest problems of perceptron .
-It only converges if the two classes can pe separeted by linar hyperplane.
+It only converges if the two classes can pe separeted by a linear hyperplane.
 #

 ## Notes from [Course: Introduction to Data Science]

-Data Science: Scientific method to study data.
+*Data Science*: Scientific method to study data.
 Storage, Debugging or Cleaning, Analysis.

-Big data: Hadoop (clusters)
+`Big data`: Hadoop (clusters)
 - Storage a great amount of data
 - Process data
     1. Map Reduce (batch)